rkapl123/ExchangeSetOOF/docs/README.md

 The date format is using the current locale, so it might be different from "dd.mm.yyyy" or "dd.mm.yyyy hh:mm:ss" !

+## Install
-Install: copy ExchangeSetOOF.exe (optionally ExchangeSetOOF.exe.cfg for different templatespec/replacements) and both Managed EWS assemblies (Microsoft.Exchange.WebServices.Auth.dll and Microsoft.Exchange.WebServices.dll) anywhere you want and start on a regular basis (e.g. using task scheduler, the vb script "setTask.vbs" does this automatically), execution hints/exceptions are sent to ExchangeSetOOF.exe.log for problem determination.
+copy ExchangeSetOOF.exe (optionally ExchangeSetOOF.exe.cfg for different template specifications/replacements) and both Managed EWS assemblies (Microsoft.Exchange.WebServices.Auth.dll and Microsoft.Exchange.WebServices.dll) anywhere you want and start on a regular basis (e.g. using task scheduler, the vb script "setTask.vbs" does this automatically), execution hints/exceptions are sent to ExchangeSetOOF.exe.log for problem determination.

+## Build
-Build: Download/clone repository to a folder named ExchangeSetOOF.
+Download/clone repository to a folder named ExchangeSetOOF.
-To compile succesfully, you also need to download Managed EWS (used/tested version 2.2: [https://www.microsoft.com/en-us/download/details.aspx?id=42951](https://www.microsoft.com/en-us/download/details.aspx?id=42951)) and set references to Microsoft.Exchange.WebServices.Auth.dll and Microsoft.Exchange.WebServices.dll accordingly.
+To compile successfully, you also need to download Managed EWS (ExchangeSetOOF was used/tested with version 2.2, can be downloaded from nuget: [https://www.nuget.org/packages/Microsoft.Exchange.WebServices/](https://www.nuget.org/packages/Microsoft.Exchange.WebServices/)) and set references to Microsoft.Exchange.WebServices.Auth.dll and Microsoft.Exchange.WebServices.dll accordingly.